-As advised to the Panel in paragraph 5.8 of the Opening Representations / Legal Submissions for the Council, Stream 15, 31 August 2018
+As advised to the Panel in paragraph 5.8 of the Opening Representations / Legal Submissions for the Council, Stream 15, 31 August 2018 in this report).
+We have not addressed the Stage 1 submissions further in this report, and recommend they be rejected.

-10 A Bowbyes, EiC, paragraphs 12.1 - 12.3
+&lt;sup>10 A Bowbyes, EiC, paragraphs 12.1 - 12.3

 - 9. There were a very large number of submissions received on the variation.
-As stated in Report 111, it is not necessary for the Hearing Commissioners to address each submission individually, rather the Hearing Panel's report can address decisions by grouping submissions.
+As stated in Report 1, it is not necessary for the Hearing Commissioners to address each submission individually, rather the Hearing Panel's report can address decisions by grouping submissions.
 This is the approach taken in this report, as there are many submitters who made similar requests in relation to the variation provisions.
 When discussing each section and/or provision, not every aspect of the submissions, as categorised by Council staff, is mentioned.
 That is so the report is not unnecessarily wordy.
 However, in each case the Hearing Panel has considered all the submissions and further submissions on the variation. - 10.
 Several submissions require consideration before discussing the provisions in the variation and the submissions on those provisions.
 Some submissions supported the variation generally.
-A comprehensive summary of these submissions was provided by Ms Bowbyes12, which we accept and have had regard to.
+A comprehensive summary of these submissions was provided by Ms Bowbyes, which we accept and have had regard to.
 As we are recommending changes to the provisions, we recommend these submissions be accepted in part.
-A large number of submissions13 generally opposed the variation and asked that the entire variation be rejected or withdrawn in its entirety.
-Ms Bowbyes also provided a comprehensive analysis of these submissions14, which we accept and have had regard to.
+A large number of submissions generally opposed the variation and asked that the entire variation be rejected or withdrawn in its entirety.
+Ms Bowbyes also provided a comprehensive analysis of these submissions, which we accept and have had regard to.
 As we recommend retaining the variation, albeit with substantial changes, we recommend that these submissions be rejected. - 11.
 Some submitters suggested alternative approaches to the issues the Council seeks to address through the variation long-term rental housing availability and effects of visitor accommodation in residential areas.
-Alternatives were suggested such as additional rates15, development contributions or tourist taxes16; provision of more affordable housing or dedicated worker's accommodation; requiring employers to provide housing for employees;17 the Council to stop promoting tourism; and greater regulation of freedom camping18.
-Other submissions sought reconsideration by the Council of the issues and approaches, such as through a task force or a public report19.
+Alternatives were suggested such as additional rates, development contributions or tourist taxes; provision of more affordable housing or dedicated worker's accommodation; requiring employers to provide housing for employees; the Council to stop promoting tourism; and greater regulation of freedom camping.
+Other submissions sought reconsideration by the Council of the issues and approaches, such as through a task force or a public report.
 Although these suggestions are related to the issues raised by the variation, we do not consider that these alternatives fall within the Council's resource management functions or can be achieved through the PDP.
 On this basis, we recommend that these submissions be rejected. - 12.
-Many submissions requested that the "current" regime be retained20.
+Many submissions requested that the "current" regime be retained.
 By this, we assume the submitters meant the approach under the operative district plan (ODP), combined with the

-11 Report 1 para [52]-[53]
+&lt;sup>11 Report 1 para [52]-[53]